As a member of the RSC Key you can also experience RSC theatre in London for £5.

 Antony Sher returns to the RSC to play the title role in King Lear, one of the greatest parts written by Shakespeare, following his performance as Willy Loman in Arthur Miller's Death of a Salesman (2015).
 This new production of the seminal play about the proud and ageing king is directed by Artistic Director Gregory Doran.

-20 tickets BP £5 tickets are reserved for 16-25 year olds for every performance of Doctor Faustus, The Alchemist, Cymbeline and King Lear at the Barbican.
+20 tickets BP £5 tickets are reserved for 16-25 year olds for all performances (excluding press nights) of Cymbeline, King Lear and The Tempest at the Barbican.

 Ticket holders must make the booking themselves through the Barbican Box Office in person or by phone.
 Tickets are limited to two tickets per person and proof of age ID is required for both tickets.